Computing leaky modes of optical fibers using a FEAST algorithm for polynomial eigenproblems: Abstract

 \section{Abstract}

-An efficient technique to solve polynomial eigenproblems is shown to result in an accurate method for computing leaky modes of optical fibers.
-The nonlinear eigenproblem arises from a frequency-dependent perfectly matched layer and is solved using a contour integral eigensolver.
+An efficient contour integral technique to approximate a cluster of nonlinear eigenvalues of a polynomial eigenproblem, circumventing certain large inversions from a linearization, is presented.
+It is applied to the nonlinear eigenproblem that arises from a frequency-dependent perfectly matched layer.
+This approach is shown to result in an accurate method for computing leaky modes of optical fibers.
 Extensive computations on an antiresonant fiber with a complex transverse microstructure are reported.
-Even when employing up to one million degrees of freedom, the fiber model appears to remain in a preasymptotic regime where computed confinement loss values are likely to be off by orders of magnitude.
-This and other difficulties in computing mode losses, together with some techniques to overcome them, are detailed.
+This structure is found to present substantial computational difficulties: Even when employing over one million degrees of freedom, the fiber model appears to remain in a preasymptotic regime where computed confinement loss values are likely to be off by orders of magnitude.
+Other difficulties in computing mode losses, together with practical techniques to overcome them, are detailed.

 \keywords{antiresonant, optical fiber, nonlinear, eigenvalue, PML, FEAST}